galaxyproject/training-material/topics/contributing/tutorials/critical_theory/tutorial.md

 ---

 > <warning-title>Recommended starting point</warning-title>
 > This training can be considered as the continuation of [Principles of learning and how they apply to training and teaching ]({% link topics/contributing/tutorials/learning-principles/tutorial.md %}).
-If you wish to have a panoramic view of the theoretical corpus in which the **Critical Learning Theory** is embedded, we recommend that you start with the above-mentioned training.
+If you wish to have a panoramic view of the theoretical corpus in which the **Critical Learning Theory** is embedded, we recommend to start with the above-mentioned training.
 {: .warning}

 # Introduction

-The **Critical Learning Theory** (also known as *Critical Education Theory* or *Transformative Learning Theory*) is a pedagogical paradigm rooted in the broader **Critical Theory** tradition originated with the **Frankfurt School** of thought, a renowned intellectual and academic hub founded in 1923 at Goethe University in Frankfurt, Germany.
+The **Critical Learning Theory**  is a pedagogical paradigm rooted in the broader **Critical Theory** tradition originated with the **Frankfurt School** of thought, formally known as the Institute for Social Research (*Institut für Sozialforschung*), an academic hub founded in 1923 at Goethe University in Frankfurt, Germany.

-Comprising a group of critical theorists, including Max Horkheimer, Theodor Adorno, Walter Benjamin, and Herbert Marcuse, the **Frankfurt School** developed the **Critical Theory** as a multidisciplinary approach to understand and challenge the oppressive dynamics of industrial societies.
+Consisting of a renowned collective of critical theorists such as Max Horkheimer, Theodor Adorno, Walter Benjamin, and Herbert Marcuse, the **Frankfurt School** developed the **Critical Theory** as a multidisciplinary approach crafted with the intent to comprehend and actively confront the oppressive dynamics ingrained within industrial societies.

 ![Frankfurt School picture](../../images/critical_theory/frankfurt_school.png "Photo taken in Heidelberg in April 1964 at the Max Weber Institute of Sociology.
 In front: Max Horkheimer and Theodor W. Adorno.
 Licence: CC BY-SA 4.0")